vaish-nayak/data-analysis-project/README.md

-# data-analysis-project
+# 📊 Blinkit Sales Analysis in Power BI
- Using Power BI and Excel, this project conducts a comprehensive analysis of Blinkit Sales, their customer's preferences, and strategies to improve service in the industry.
+ Using Power BI and Excel, this project conducts a comprehensive analysis of Blinkit Sales, their customer's preferences, and strategies to improve service in the sales industry.